Get an instant, free quote and buy online.

 Why do I need General Liability Insurance?

 As a business owner, you should make sure your business is properly protected against risks or unforeseen events.
 Having general liability insurance coverage protects your business against third-party claims of bodily injury or damage to someone else's property.
 However, it does not protect your own personal property.
 This section explains what our business general liability insurance offers.
-You should consider general liability insurance coverage, also called commercial general liability insurance, if you or your employees:
+You should consider general liability insurance coverage if you or your employees:

 - Interact with clients face to face - If you visit a client’s place of work, or clients visit yours